Academic Success | Private School Essex | St Mary’s Colchester

 The confidence to ‘have a go’

-Lower School
+Academic achievement at the Lower School

-Please enjoy reading our pupils’ results for the academic year 2022-23 and historical data.
+Please enjoy reading our pupils’ results for 2023-24.

 We use a selection of tests to monitor our pupils’ progress and to make sure they are achieving to the best of their ability.
 Our school is not academically selective, so these excellent results demonstrate the effectiveness of teaching and learning at St Mary’s.